kokkos/kokkos-comm/docs/api/core.rst

     :param rv: The Kokkos view where the received data will be stored.
     :param src: The source rank from which to receive data.

-    :return: A request object of type ``Req<CommSpace>`` representing the non-blocking receive operation.
+    :return: A request object of type ``Request<CommSpace>`` representing the non-blocking receive operation.

 **Example usage:**